ThaminduSathruwan/WinZigC-Compiler/README.md

-# WinZigC-Parser
+# WinZigC-Compiler
-A lexical analyzer and a parser for the language WinZigC.
+A compiler for the language WinZigC.